open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 ## The Big Picture

-Planet Learning is a virtual library and student management protal that is deployed internationally to support content and opportunity distribution.
+Planet Learning is a virtual library and student management portal that is deployed internationally to support content and opportunity distribution.

 As Tech Geniuses you have demonstrated the ability to use the  needed tools and procedures for deployment.
 As a means of communication we encourage you to subscribe to the [Tech Genius Gitter chatroom](https://gitter.im/open-learning-exchange/techgenius).

 **Note:** This is a living document.
 We hope that you will utilize the GitHub functionality to pinpoint weaknesses and to make edits.